Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 What did the newly-retired Greg do while you worked?

 Ha.
-So many people asked this.
-Vagabonding is a full-time job: researching, planning, booking, moving, adjusting.
-It’s one of those things you don’t fully understand unless you do it.
+So many people asked us this.
+Vagabonding was a full-time job: researching, planning, booking, moving, adjusting.
+It’s one of those things you don’t fully understand until you do it.
 Greg was our Master Planner; I pinch-hit, while keeping up with my coaching practice.
 It worked.

 Previous